mdrijwan123/Fault-detection-and-predictive-analytics-on-Transformer-data/README.md

-# Sports-Store
-Shopping website on Angular 6
+# Fault Detection and Predicive anlytics on Transformer Data